mitre/caldera/README.md

 > Perform reconnaissance on a compromised OSX laptop.
 Collect what you can but your employer needs a list of the user’s preferred WIFI networks to perform surveillance on them.
 Grab this list then get out of town.
 Quickly.
 Leave no trace.
-There is one caveat: the laptop’s AV scans the machine in full every two minutes.
-So this mission should be completed in less than 120 seconds.
+There is one caveat: the laptop’s AV scans the machine in full every minute.
+So this mission should be completed in less than 60 seconds.

 Start by booting up the core system on your OSX laptop
 ```